October 5th to 8th 2026, at Mishkenot HaShan'ananim (Konrad Adenauer Conference Center)

 17:00 Gathering

-Greetings, Christian Hülshörster, DAAD and Christoph Kümmel, DFG
+17:30 Greetings, Christian Hülshörster, DAAD, and Christoph Kümmel, DFG

-Farewell Adress, Katja Soennecken and Dieter Vieweger, DEI Jerusalem
+Farewell Address, Katja Soennecken and Dieter Vieweger, DEI Jerusalem